 - In Select Fields screen of the DataPage wizard, move the contact information fields from Available Fields panel to Selected Fields panel.
 Check On exit, pass AutoNumber ID field as parameter so that AutoNumber will be passed to the next DataPage.

 - Configure your fields as normal.
 If you are using a random unique ID field (that is not an Autonumber), follow the steps here to pass the value to the next form.

-- On Destination and Triggers page, click Go to a new page for destination after record submit.
+- On Destination and Emails page, click Go to a new page for destination after record submit.
 Type the URL for the web page that is hosting the following DataPage of your multi-page form.
 Click Finish.